-Nebraska: This state requires titling but not registration.
+Nebraska: This state requires titling but not registration for side-by-sides.

-Nevada: Your ATV/UTV doesn’t need to be registered if you’re using it for private land husbandry, but it cannot be used on the highway.
+Nevada: Your ATV/UTV doesn’t need to be registered if you’re using it on private land for purposes like agriculture or husbandry, but it cannot be used on the highway.

 New Jersey: Your ATV/UTV doesn’t need a license but it does need to be registered.
 If you are under 18 years of age, you have to enroll in a safety class.
 You have to be at least 14 years old to operate your ATV/UTV and also have insurance.

 New Mexico: ATVs/UTVs have to be registered.
-If you’re under 18, the law requires you wear a helmet.
+If you’re under 18, the law mandates that you must wear a helmet.
 You cannot carry a passenger, even if your ATV is designed for multiple passengers.

 New York: ATVs/UTVs need to be registered, and registration expires on August 31 each year.
 Your ATV/UTV also has to be covered by insurance unless you’re operating on your own land.
-You don’t need a license to operate, but if you’re under 16 years old, you have to be adult-supervised, or the ATV/UTV has to be operated on your own property.
+You don’t need a license to operate, but if you’re under 16 years old, you have to ride under adult supervision, or the ATV/UTV has to be operated on your own property.

 North Carolina: Operators have to be 16 or older.